cybercongress/cybercongress/library/README.md

 ## Copyrights
-Cybernomics respects freedom of information in comparison with scattered copyright laws.
-But cybernomics respect will of authors.
-If you an author and would like to delete the file from this library just pull the request.
+Cybernomics respects freedom of information, in comparison to the scattered copyright laws.
+Cybernomics also respects the will of authors.
+If you are an author and would like to delete a file from this library - just make an appropriate pull request.

 ## Contributing
-There are no strict rules for contributing yet.
-Just make pull request if you believe that the work is of paramount importance to cybernomics
+There are no strict rules for contributing.
+Make a pull request if you believe that a work/paper is of paramount importance to cybernomics